brianbuie/cssCarousel/README.md

 note: if you need 15 items, you'll need to create the appropriate rules and radio elements for 11, 12, 13, 14, and 15

-On this section, every new items definition is +100%
+On this section, every new item's definition is +100%
 ```css
 /*
  * Carousel width based on number of items